Informal and Privatized Transit: Incentives, Efficiency and Coordination: Abstract

 \section{Abstract}

-Informal and privatized transit services, such as minibuses and shared auto-rickshaws, are integral to daily travel in large urban metropolises, providing affordable commutes where a formal public transport system is inadequate and other options are unaffordable.
-Despite the crucial role that these services play in meeting mobility needs, governments often do not account for these services or their underlying incentives when planning transit systems, which can significantly compromise system efficiency.
+Informal and privatized transit services, such as minibuses and shared auto-rickshaws, are integral to daily travel in large urban metropolises, particularly in developing nations, providing affordable commutes where formal public transport is inadequate and other options are unaffordable.
+A defining feature of these systems is their decentralized, market-based organization, with drivers providing service in response to rider demand and earning opportunities.
+While this structure helps fill critical mobility gaps, it can also generate inefficient service patterns when profit-driven driver route choices do not align with system-wide mobility goals.

-Against this backdrop, we develop a framework to analyze the incentives underlying informal and privatized transit systems, while proposing mechanisms to guide public transit operation and incentive design when a substantial share of mobility is provided by such profit-driven private operators.
-We introduce a novel, analytically tractable game-theoretic model of a fully privatized informal transit system with a fixed menu of routes, in which profit-maximizing informal operators (\emph{drivers}) decide where to provide service and cost-minimizing commuters (\emph{riders}) decide whether to use these services.
-Within this framework, we establish \emph{tight} price of anarchy bounds which demonstrate that decentralized, profit-maximizing driver behavior can lead to bounded yet substantial losses in cumulative driver profit and rider demand served.
-We further show that these performance losses can be mitigated through targeted interventions, including Stackelberg routing mechanisms in which a modest share of drivers are centrally controlled, reflecting environments where informal operators coexist with public transit, and cross-subsidization schemes that use route-specific tolls or subsidies to incentivize drivers to operate on particular routes.
-Finally, we reinforce these findings through numerical experiments based on a real-world informal transit system in Nalasopara, India.
+We develop an analytically tractable game-theoretic framework to study incentives underlying informal and privatized transit systems with a fixed menu of routes, quantify efficiency losses from decentralized driver route choice, and design incentive mechanisms to mitigate these inefficiencies.
+Here, profit-maximizing informal operators (\emph{drivers}) decide where to provide service and cost-minimizing commuters (\emph{riders}) decide whether to use these services.
+Within this framework, we establish \emph{tight} price of anarchy bounds showing that decentralized, profit-maximizing driver behavior can lead to bounded yet substantial losses in cumulative driver profit and rider demand served and that these losses can be mitigated through targeted interventions: \emph{budget-balanced cross-subsidization}, which uses route-specific tolls/subsidies to shape driver payoffs, and \emph{fare optimization}, which changes rider demand and driver margins through centrally regulated route-level fares.
+Finally, numerical experiments based on a real-world informal transit system in Nalasopara, India, reinforce these findings.